MatthewLane412/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 #### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-- Vehicle Weight
+- Vehicle Length
-- Spoiler Angle
-- AWD
+- Ground Clearance

 #### Is the slope of the linear model considered to be zero?
 Why or why not?
 - The P value of the line has a slope because it is less than .05